Facebook iconWhat are Amazon S3 Vectors and How To use it? F22 Labs

 1. From Expensive to Affordable

-Traditional vector databases often cost thousands per month for large datasets.
+Traditional vector databases often introduce high fixed costs.
+S3 Vectors follows a usage-based pricing model, making semantic search financially viable at scale.
 With S3 Vectors' pay-as-you-go pricing, you only pay for what you use, making advanced AI accessible to businesses of all sizes.

 2. Integration That Just Works